 One challenge that Speech-Language Pathologists face when asked to conduct a speech-language evaluation on a bilingual speaker or someone who speaks a language other than English is understanding whether their speech and language patterns are typical or whether they are indicative of a speech disorder or language disorder.
 There are a number of Chin speakers in the Pacific Northwest and throughout the United States.
-Knowledge of the speech sounds that exist in Chin, the rules for how those sounds can be combined, and the Chin speech and language structures will help us to be able to make better decisions about whether Chin speakers we evaluate have speech and language disorders or whether their patterns are typical for Chin-English bilingual language development.
+Knowledge of the speech sounds that exist in Chin, the rules for how those sounds can be combined, and knowledge about Chin speech and language development will help us to be able to make better decisions about whether Chin speakers we evaluate have speech and language disorders or whether their patterns are typical for Chin-English bilingual language development.

 Conflict and violence in Myanmar (Burma) have led many people from that region to the United States.
 As children from Myanmar enter the United States school system, they bring with them their native tongue and begin learning English in school.
 For speech-language pathologists, it is important for us to understand the Chin speech sounds and Chin language features in order to better understand expected patterns that may be used by native Chin speakers as they develop proficiency in the English language.